wazo-platform/wazo-turn-example/README.md

 Running them requires [Vagrant](https://www.vagrantup.com/) & [VirtualBox](https://www.virtualbox.org/).

-Optionaly you can `vagrant plugin install vagrant-hostmanager`, it'll add the instance as "turn" in your host file.
+Optionaly you can `vagrant plugin install vagrant-hostmanager`, it'll ask password like sudo to add the instance as "turn" in your host file.

 ## Bash setup